 Like most mammals, guinea pigs communicate through body language, pitch, and frequency.
-Noises mean different things depending on what else is going on.
-Below, we’ve covered seven reasons why your little piggy might be squeaking, along with a ton of other fun information about noises and quirks.
+Their noises mean different things depending on what else is going on.
+Here, we cover the reasons that your little piggy might be squeaking, along with more information about guinea pig noises and quirks.

-Guinea pigs are prey animals, so it can be a little easy to spook them.
-If you enter a room too fast, or they hear an unfamiliar noise, they might let out a little squeak in response.
+Guinea pigs are prey animals, so it can be easy to spook them.
+If you enter a room too fast or they hear an unfamiliar noise, they might let out a little squeak in response.
 This kind of squeak sounds like a “drr” sound.

-They can be quite jumpy, too.
+They can be quite jumpy too.
 So, if they’re freaked out, they might be scurrying around their cage and then freezing to assess the scene.
-They usually act a little nervous until they know everything is fine.
+They usually act a little nervous until they know that everything is fine.

 You may have caught your piggy off-guard, but they’re happy to see your face.
 They might “chut” while playing hide and seek with you during floor time.
-They often make this sound while exploring, too.
+They also often make this sound while exploring.
 It shows that they’re feeling excited, adventurous, and joyous.

-When your piggy is up to play, offer them lots of interesting toys, mazes, and tunnels.
-They can spend all sorts of time burning off steam.
+When your piggy is up to play, offer them interesting toys, mazes, and tunnels.

 Some piggies will have more generous appetites than others.
-So, you might have a chubby pig in the cage always wailing for food even if they shouldn’t be hungry.
-Don’t always give in to their pleas if you know they have had enough—but also make sure you’re portioning correctly.
+So, you might have a cavy always wailing for food even if they shouldn’t be hungry.
+Don’t always give in to their pleas if you know that they have had enough, but also make sure you’re portioning correctly.

 4. Wheek!
 Attention Please

-Maybe they just want some good old fashioned love—have you ever thought of that?
-Maybe a few neck rubs or some floor time will do the trick.
+Maybe they just want some good old-fashioned love?
+A few neck rubs or some floor time can do the trick.
 Your guinea pig doesn’t want to be cooped up in their cage all the time, after all.
 If you hear a “wheek” sound, it’s a cry for attention.

-Your guinea pig needs to have time out of its enclosure every day.
+Your guinea pig needs to have time out of their enclosure every day.
 They should have play sessions that last at least an hour.
-Minimally, you should get your guinea pig out every other day— minimum 3 times a week.
+Minimally, you should get your guinea pig out every other day, a minimum of three times a week.

 5. Ouch!
 I’m Not Feeling Too Hot

-It can be a little hard to detect health issues in guinea pigs.
-Since they are prey animals, they usually don’t show any signs of weakness until it’s very advanced.
-You might hear them let out a high pitched squeal.
+It can be hard to detect health issues in guinea pigs.
+Since they are prey animals, they usually don’t show any signs of weakness until it’s advanced.
+You might hear them let out a high-pitched squeal.

-Other than health issues, it also might indicate that your piggy is trying to get your attention.
+Other than health issues, this sound might indicate that your piggy is trying to get your attention.

 6. Ooh!
 I See You

-Most guinea pig owners can agree that these little piggies can be quite nosey sometimes.
+Most guinea pig owners can agree that these little piggies can be quite nosy sometimes.
 They might watch you go from room to room, and they want to know what you’re doing.
-They could make what is called a chirrup sound—which indicates they’re feeling rather left out.
+They could make what is called a chirrup sound, which means they’re feeling rather left out.

-If you see your piggy staring at you from across the way, go over and give them a few scratches.
+If you see your piggy staring at you from their cage, go over and give them a few scratches.
 They’ll feel better right away.

 7. Grr!
 That’s a Warning

 This sound is known as chuttering.
 If you notice this noise, your guinea pig needs some space.
-So, whether this is toward you or a cage mate, it’s time to let them recuperate.
+So, whether this is toward you or a cage mate, it’s time to leave them alone.

 8. Yikes!
 I’m Frozen

-There are some mixed opinions on what it means, but it often presents itself as a trancelike state.
+There are mixed opinions on what freezing means, but it often presents itself as a trancelike state.

 9. Aw!
 I Like You

-You can hear this noise while they’re both out and inside the cage.
+You can hear this noise while they’re both outside and inside the cage.
 It’s a surefire way to know that they are happy campers.

 Other Ways Guinea Pigs Communicate

 Any guinea pig owner knows that these rodents are anything but quiet.
-Some might be less vocal than others, but all they have their triggers.
-Whether your guinea pig is more territorial or quick to show affection, it might influence how often they make noise.
+Some might be less vocal than others, but they all have their triggers.
+Whether your guinea pig is more territorial or faster to show affection might influence how often they make noise.

-Most guinea pig sounds are terribly cute, warming the hearts of people everywhere.
+Regardless, most guinea pig sounds are incredibly cute, warming the hearts of owners everywhere.

 Additional Guinea Pig Reads: